LOADING ...

 See I got to question it all, family, friends, fans, cats,

-Trees, plants, grass, how the blow
+Trees, plants, grass, how the wind

 off a baby step, mobbed by the mouth a bit